Niranjanbhat99/Audio-Amplifier/README.md

 # Audio-Amplifier
 A low voltage audio amplifier using LM386-N.
-PCB layout of Amplifier and Perfboard Construction.
+PCB layout and Perfboard Construction.